Home

 Ixia viridiflora

-When to plant -- Your bulbs (technically corms) will sprout in the Fall, around September/October in the Northern hemisphere.
+When to plant -- Your bulbs (technically corms) will sprout in autumn, so mark your calendar to plant them in late September or early October (in the Southern Hemisphere, late March/April).
 Until then, store them in a paper bag.
-Or you may plant them in soil, if it is kept completely dry until September.
-Either way, keep them in a cool spot until Fall, out of direct sunlight.
+Or you may plant them in soil, if it is kept completely dry until autumn.
+Either way, keep them in a cool spot until then, out of direct sunlight.

-Frost protection -- The plants must be protected from freezing temperatures.
+Frost protection -- They don't mind cool conditions, but they must be protected from freezing temperatures.
 You may grow them indoors in a sunny room.

-Once the leaves have completely died back, you may remove the bulbs if you wish and separate the baby corms.
-Store them in a paper bag in a cool spot until the Fall.
+Once the leaves have completely died back, you may either leave them in their pot, or remove the bulbs and separate the baby corms (which are tiny and may be hard to find).
+Store any removed bulbs in a paper bag in a cool spot until autumn.
+If you leave them in their pot, ensure that the soil stays dry, and also replant them into fresh soil the second year.

 Have fun growing them!